benhowell/benhowell.github.com/_drafts/code-incomplete.md

 and some even go so far as to defend to the point of senility their buggy piece of crap.
 Don't be one of these.
 Don't take it personally.
 Revel in bug reports, congratulate the person who keeps breaking great holes in your software as it is these people making your product great.

+#### There is no one language, design pattern or methodology to rule them all.
+This isn't Lord of the Rings.
+Studying different languages, applying different design patterns and following different methodologies along the way will allow you to view things from multiple angles and allow you to be critical of past and present solutions in your repertoire.
+Your go to language and patterns today are just a [blub paradox][1].